“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 Even with just one rental property, it’s easy to lose track of deductions that could decrease taxable net income.
 Or even worse, accidentally double-book an expense only to have it discovered during a tax audit.

-Rental Property Expenses to Keep Track Of
+Rental Property Expenses to Track

 Main Types of Rental Property Expenses

-There are over two dozen rental property expenses a real estate investor could deduct.
 Some of the most common expenses of a rental property include:

 - Accounting and legal expenses